codeandcats/compare-lists/CONTRIBUTING.md

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

+## Commit Message Convention

+This project uses commit lint to force conventional commit messages.
+Please use `npm run commit` to commit your code, ensuring when prompted to use an [allowed change type](https://gist.github.com/stephenparish/9941e89d80e2bc58a153#allowed-type).

 ## Pull Request Process

 1. Ensure that any new or altered code is covered by unit tests.